infinity0/pubkeys/README.rst

 Level 2
 	I accepted an offline request to sign this key.
 The requestor was able to convince me of their identity.
 Typically this might mean that I've known them personally for a while, or that I saw some official ID, etc.
 Level 3
 	I accepted an offline request to sign this key.
-The requestor was able to convince me of their identity, and that the secret master key is stored offline.
+The requestor was able to convince me of their identity, that the secret master key is stored offline, and that it is only brought online on a system which is more-likely-than-average to be secure, such as a readonly live-media system.

 GPG supports offline storage of just the secret master key, as follows::